exceptionless/Website/2014-02-18-fork-us-exceptionless-goes-open-source.md

 ### Planned features/enhancements

 * Refactor client so that the base client is a PCL library thus supporting WinRT and Mono.
 * Implement search features using ElasticSearch.
 * JavaScript client for reporting client side errors.
 * Refactor the API and UI to be completely separate layers and rewrite the UI as a SPA app using AngularJS.
 * Add a server side plugin system that allows new functionality to be easily added like HipChat notifications.

 ### Ideas for the community

-These include just a few of feature requests, etc, that aren&#8217;t in the team&#8217;s immediate pipeline that you might consider tackling.
+These include just a few of feature requests, etc, that aren't in the team's immediate pipeline that you might consider tackling.

 * Clients for Ruby, Java, Python, PHP, etc
 * Ability to log non-exception data
 * Teams within organizations
 * Bookmarks

 ### Lets make something awesome